 #5 A Captivating Subject Line

 People open emails based on two things: sender and subject.
-You want a subject line that drives action (to open) and doesn’t trigger spam filters.
+You want a subject line that drives action (to open), that is mobile-friendly (more and more emails are read on smart phones) and doesn’t trigger spam filters.
 With some audiences, using emojis has improved open rates.
 According to PPC Land, that increase can be as much as 66%.

 #6 Valuable Content

 When we use the term “valuable,” we are referring to valuable in the eyes of the recipients.
 While your chamber

 may must have a marketing need or goal behind the email campaign, in order for it to resonate with the audience, the emails must speak to their needs.